 Hunger is an unwelcome guest in many Arkansas homes.
-It is estimated that on any given day almost 500,000 Arkansans do not have enough to eat.
-Northeast Arkansas has not escaped this epidemic.
+It is estimated that on any given day more than 467,000 Arkansans do not have enough to eat.
+In Northeast Arkansas 62,540 people struggle with food insecurity.

 Every day families in our communities are making hard choices: